 The operations of the Guatemala Joint Venture take place in a factory located in Guatemala.
-The Guatemala LOI which relates to the Guatemala Joint Venture is governed by the laws of Guatemala.
-The Corporation plans to establish business partnerships and marketing and R&D offices in developing countries in Central America, South America and Southeast Asia.
+The Guatemala Joint Venture Agreement is governed by the laws of Guatemala.
+The Corporation plans to establish business partnerships in developing countries throughout the world.
 Accordingly, a substantial portion of the Corporation's business may be exposed to various degrees of political, economic and other risks and uncertainties.
 The Corporation's operations and investments may be affected by local political and economic developments, including expropriation, nationalization, invalidation of governmental orders, permits or agreements pertaining to property rights, political unrest, labor disputes, limitations on repatriation of earnings, limitations on foreign ownership, inability to obtain or delays in obtaining necessary production permits, opposition to production operations from local, environmental or other non-governmental organizations, government participation, royalties, duties, rates of exchange, high rates of inflation, price controls, exchange controls, currency fluctuations, taxation and changes in laws, regulations or policies as well as by laws and policies of Canada affecting foreign trade, investment and taxation.